The Donna Elias Story

 In 2015, Donna Elias and Steve Murray released “To the Lighthouse!” - an educational children’s story book.
 Murray, a lighthouse historian wrote the story and Ms. Elias illustrated the book which was published by Exit Zero of Cape May, New Jersey.
 Well received and a local best seller, the two look forward to collaborating on another book soon.

-Today, Donna Elias continues to paint coastal scenes from her studios in Brigantine and Atlantic City.
-Elias also maintains a small summer Gallery at Historic Gardner’s Basin in Atlantic City.
+Today, Donna Elias continues to paint coastal scenes from her studio in Brigantine and Atlantic City, New Jersey.
+Elias also maintains a small summer Gallery in Brigantine Beach, New Jersey.
 The artist spends her winters on the Florida art show circuit.